Karandra/Bethesda-Archive-Commander/README.md

 # Bethesda Archive Commander
 Bethesda Archive Commander (**BAC** or **BArC**) is archive viewer and extractor tool for archives used by Bethesda games.

 This tool was written as a university project so don't expect much from it.
-Itworks and that's all I can tell you.
-It's written in C++, uses wxWidgets v3.1+ and requires [KxFramework](https://github.com/KerberX/KxFramework) v1.0 (there is a branch for v1.0).
-I aldo had a version ported to Qt5 but I can't find it anywhere.
+It works and that's all I can tell you.
+It's written in C++ (C++14 at least), uses wxWidgets v3.1+ and requires [KxFramework](https://github.com/KerberX/KxFramework) v1.0 (there is a branch for v1.0).
+I also had a version ported to Qt5 but I can't find it anywhere.

 # Supported formats
 - Fallout 3